If you have not heard of the Ordinary, they are a Canadian skin care brand which sit under the umbrella of their parent company Deciem.

 My skin is dry/oily combination in winter and I have sun damage on my forehead, fine lines at the side of my eyes, my under eye area is dry, furrows between my eyebrows and deep creases on my forehead.

 For the past 6 weeks I have been using the Ordinary's 0.2% Retinol in Squalane and thought it would be helpful to share a review of my experience with this particular product.

 Retinol is a form of retinoid, which is a derivative of Vitamin A. It can be used to help treat acne, hyperpigmentation, fine line and wrinkles, psoriasis and even warts.
 In this particular formula, The Ordinary have suspended the Retinol in Squalane, which is an emollient so moisturises the skin.
 It also helps to keep the skin supple and prevent the loss of moisture.
 Overall, the product has a very light oil type texture.

 - Whilst Retinol is a wonder product for the skin, it can cause irritation, redness and peeling.
 For this reason new users, must start at a low strength like the Retinol 0.2% in Squalene that I have been using.
 The Ordinary also have a Granactive Retinoid 2% in Squalene or Emulsion formulas.
 These are more suitable for people with already sensitive or compromised skin and can also be used around the sensitive eye area, unlike the Retinol formulas.

 - As Retinol can cause irritation and redness, I would not advise applying it at the same time as products which also contain ingredients which can also cause irritation e.g. Vitamin C, Glycolic Acid and other acids.
-I personally would say use Retinol one night and Vitamin C the next night and alternate them.
+I personally would say use Retinol one night and Vitamin C in the day.

 - Retinol also increases the skin's sensitivity to UV light, so it is best used at nightime before bed and in the day an SPF cream must be worn and reapplied every 2 hrs.